Alpgirl/MPI_IMP-class/README.md

 # MPI_IMP-class
-The class with methods to parallelize a programming code using ribbon decomposition
+The general class with methods to parallelize a programming code using ribbon decomposition and MPI standard